krksgbr/driver/Readme.md

 ## Tools

+### Data recorder

+Data from Senso can be recorded using the [`recorder`](src/dividat-driver/recorder).
+Start it with `make record > foo.dat`.
+The created recording can be used by the replayer.

 ### Data replayer

-Logged data can be replayed for debugging purposes.
+Recorded data can be replayed for debugging purposes.

 For default settings: `npm run replay`

 To replay an other recording: `npm run replay -- rec/simple.dat`

-To slow down the replay: `npm run replay -- -t 100`